 - After the 7th of the same month, there will be no refund.

 Absence from Class: When you enroll your child in a lesson, you are reserving a slot that may be in high demand.
 By reserving your space, you are agreeing to pay for that space independent of your child’s attendance.
 It is your responsibility to ensure your appointments, vacations, and other activities do not conflict with any lessons for which you have enrolled.
-There are no tuition refunds for class absences.
+There are no tuition refunds or credits for class absences.
+There are NO MAKE-UPs if you miss a class.

 Cancelled Classes: On occasion, Waterbabies must cancel a class due to pool contamination (fecal or throw-up), power outage, inclement weather, etc. When this happens, either a make-up class will be provided or a (1) class Waterbabies credit will be placed in your Parent Portal for future use.
 This credit will remain in your account, if unused, for up to one year.